feast-dev/feast-credit-score-local-tutorial/README.md

 ### Go Feature Server Demo
-Current the Go Feature Server only suports "file", AWS "s3" and GCP "gs" storage.
+Current the Go Feature Server only supports "file", AWS "s3" and GCP "gs" storage.
 In this demo, we choose "file.
 Steps:
 1. terminate the previous running `app.py` if it is still running.
 2. start the Feast feature transformation server:
     `python app_with_transformation_server.py`
 3. start the Go feature server, assume you have built the Go binary and named it as 'feast':
     `./feast -chdir ./feature_repo`
-4. test the URI "http://localhost:8080/heath".
+4. test the URI "http://localhost:8080/health".
 We suppose to see 'Healthy' word be displayed.